openstack/openstack-manuals/doc/contributor-guide/source/doc-bugs.rst

 .. note::

    To work on documentation bugs, join the openstack-doc-bugs team on Launchpad.
-For more information, see :ref:`first_timers_quickstart`.
+For more information, see :ref:`first_timers`.

 Go through the triaging process and look for possible duplicate bugs before working on a bug.
 Do not work on a documentation bug until it is set to